 Want to dig for cultural artifacts in Egypt?
-Teleport to the Rocky Mountains for ecology class?
+Teleport to the Rocky Mountains during ecology class?
 How about drawing in three dimensions?
 Virtual reality (VR) and augmented reality (AR) enable these astonishing feats with spatial computing applications via headsets, tracking software, immersive projection, and mobile apps.

 AR and VR, often referenced together as extended reality (XR), have been in use for decades, with gaming leading the charge for consumer adoption.
 But pandemic-related flux is inspiring commercial stakeholders to reassess XR’s potential.
 Industries including manufacturing, healthcare, retail, and education are examining the ways immersive technologies can enrich user experiences.